 In this interview with London hypnotherapist Jason Demant, you will discover what a hypnotherapist does and how hypnotherapy works.
 Jason will talk about why he became a hypnotherapist and the types of challenges he enjoys helping people overcome.
 To contact Jason click here.

-Jason Demant has worked as hypnotherapist in London for ten years.
+Jason Demant has worked as hypnotherapist in London for over ten years.

 Jason, can you explain more about what a hypnotherapist in London does?